guillaumefontan/Pokemon/README.md

 # Pokemon
-A .NET 5.0 API which gathers Pokemon data from PokeAPI.
+An API which gathers Pokemon data from PokeAPI.

+Written in .NET 5.0 framework.

 ## Endpoints: